$100,000 Committed to Saving Lives with Drones

 The DARTdrones Public Safety Grant offers funding towards drone training for police and fire departments hoping to learn to utilize drones.
 We at DARTdrones are committed to increasing the number of lives saved using drones and the best way to achieve this goal is to help more public safety departments get started with drones.
 We know adding drones to your public safety operations can be complex.
 We are here to give your department the resources and training needed to successfully implement this industry-altering technology.

-The DARTdrones Public Safety Grant provides full or partial funding to departments for courses such as Part 107 Test Prep Training, Basic Flight Training, Search and Rescue Training, Accident Investigation and Aerial Disaster Response Training, and a number of consulting and legal documentation writing services.
+The DARTdrones Public Safety Grant provides full or partial funding to departments for courses such as Part 107 Test Prep Training, Basic Flight Training, Real World Flight Planning & Execution Program and private, on-site public safety drone training.

-The DARTdrones team has awarded over $300,000 in drone training grant funds to 80+ police and fire departments in Round One and Two of the grant program.
-The team will continue helping department’s across the country get the appropriate training to save more lives with drones.
+The DARTdrones team has awarded over $400,000 in drone training grant funds to 187+ police and fire departments in Round One and Two of the grant program.
+During Round Three, the team will continue helping department’s across the country get the appropriate training to save more lives with drones.
 DARTdrones is working with other drone software and services companies to expand the reach and offerings of this grant.

 DARTdrones is the national leader in drone training, consultation, and expert support for new drone pilots.
 Our mission is to provide the highest quality training on Unmanned Aerial Systems to ensure the safe integration of drones into the national airspace.
 DARTdrones has assisted dozens of police and fire departments with implementing drone programs through training and consultation.
 Our team is dedicated to helping public safety departments be able to save lives through the use of drones.